Relationship between Friedrich Nietzsche and Max Stirner: Period suggestions of influence and possible links to Stirner

-Schirnhofer goes on to make specific mention of a public controversy at this time: Henri Lichtenberger—if I am not mistaken—visited the Nietzsche Archives shortly before I did and the question of whether Nietzsche had known Stirner's book must have been discussed intensely.
-Lichtenberger's book on Nietzsche, which appeared soon afterwards, states about this:
+Resa von Schirnhofer said that Nietzsche's sister had repeatedly pressed her in 1897 about whether she had discussed Stirner's The Individual and His Property with Nietzsche.

-"It is certain that despite his claims to complete originality he submitted, consciously or not, to the influence of his contemporaries, and that his thinking, once stripped of its paradoxical and aggressive style, is often much less new than it seems on first encounter.
-Uncompromising individualism, the cult of the self, hostility to the state, protest against the dogma of equality and against the cult of humanity are found stamped almost as strongly as in Nietzsche, in an author quite forgotten, Max Stirner, whose main work The Individual and His Property (1845) is, from this point of view, very interesting to compare with Nietzsche's writings."
+Henri Lichtenberger's book on Nietzsche wrote that Nietzsche's "uncompromising individualism, the cult of the self, hostility to the state, protest against the dogma of equality and against the cult of humanity" are just as prominent in Stirner and not as original as Nietzsche claimed.

 However, Ida Overbeck, who knew Nietzsche very well, suggests that the relationship between Nietzsche's work and Stirner's should not be viewed as simple plagiarism.
-Her view was rather that Nietzsche owed a debt to Stirner for introducing new ideas that were significant to Nietzsche in his own work: That Nietzsche and Stirner seem to us so diametrically different, and actually are, is obvious!
-But we are not thereby doing justice to Nietzsche and are not giving him the attention and respect he wishes and may demand.
-Nietzsche paid innermost attention to Stirner.
-He neither proceeded from him nor stayed with him.
-It was the simplest sense of reality that moved my husband to note that Nietzsche had known Stirner.
-Stirner represents a very specific element in Nietzsche, though a small one if you wish, but for Nietzsche great and significant because of the scantiness of this element which he happened to be pursuing.
+Her view was rather that Nietzsche owed a debt to Stirner for introducing new ideas that were significant to Nietzsche in his own work.

 Circumstantial evidence

 Claims of influence might have been ignored were it not for the apparent similarities in the writing of the two men which were frequently noted.
 In addition to similarities and reports by Nietzsche's close friend that he felt an affinity for Stirner, there exist three other circumstantial details which perhaps deserve mention.

 The first is that Richard Wagner, who is well known as an early influence on Nietzsche, might have been familiar with Stirner's ideas.
 August Röckel was known to have introduced Wagner to Russian anarchist Mikhail Bakunin and all three men were involved in the Dresden insurrection in May 1849.
 Wagner met with Bakunin several times during this period and is also known to have read the work of the mutualist theorist Pierre-Joseph Proudhon.
 Stirner was often closely associated with anarchist thought.
 Several authors have suggested that Wagner knew of Stirner's work and some have suggested that Stirner influenced him.